FAB Research (from 2014)

 Questions asked include school experience and engagement, sleep behaviour, sociability, stress, self harm, internet safety, drug use, sexual activity and future prospects for older pupils and students.

-Overall findings from the survey are positive; pupils are generally happy, report that they can eat healthy food at home, they take part in over 4 hours of physical activity a week, schools are dealing quite well with bullying.
-Most children and young people have never smoked, drunk alcohol or taken drugs.
+Overall findings from the survey are positive; pupils are generally safe, happy and healthy.
 However the data also highlights aspects of concern and outcomes are significantly poorer for vulnerable groups.

 2017 summary reports